All about surrendering and selling your insurance policy for cash

 In this case, it heavily depends on the extent to which these payments have been defaulted, such as the length of the period of default and the amount overdue.

 Typically, there is a grace period for insurance policies of up to 30 days to make your payment from the last missed payment due date.
 If you still missed the payment after this grace period, your policy may likely lapse.
-Third Party Insurance brokers do buy in policies that have lapsed or have been converted to a paid-up insurance/Extended Term Insurance from non-payment of premiums.
-We will have to reinstate the policy to its original form by paying up the outstanding premiums, subject to terms and conditions of the insurer’s contract and window period.
+Third-Party Insurance brokers like CapitaSafe do buy-in policies that have lapsed or have been converted to paid-up insurance/Extended Term Insurance from non-payment of premiums.
+We will have to reinstate the policy to its original form by paying up the outstanding premiums, subject to the terms and conditions of the insurer’s contract and window period.

 That being said, in the situation that your policy has sufficient cash value from an Automatic Premium Loan (taken by the insurer against the cash value), your policy will not have been terminated.
 This is when you will most likely be able to sell your insurance policy.
 The missed out payments will probably be taken into consideration when the person purchasing your policy makes a valuation, which would result in a lower amount for you.